-Debt buyers can collect accounts they own without obeying the federal law that reins in professional debt collectors, the U.S. Supreme Court said in a unanimous ruling Monday.
+In a unanimous Supreme Court ruling Monday, debt buyers can collect accounts they own without obeying the federal law that reins in professional debt collectors

 The U.S. Fair Debt Collection Practices Act forbids debt collectors from using deceit or harassment, or revealing a borrower’s debts to others.
 The 1977 law makes creditors exempt, aiming instead at hired debt collectors.
 But it was written before the in-between category of debt buyers became a factor in the industry.